tiagobento/watertemplate-engine/README.md

     return new HomePage();
 }
 ```

-_NO_ reflection
---
-Every reflection solution kills most of refactoring tools on IDEs.
-Renaming, finding usages, moving etc.
-Because your interface with your template files is only the `add` methods, specified in `Template`,
-you can trust that **any refactor you make in your Java code will not propagate through your templates _silently_.**

 _NO_ function calls
 --
 Why enable function calls inside a template file if you can use the `addMappedObject` and the `addCollection` methods to **call functions you wrote in your Java files**?
 See an [explanatory example] (watertemplate-example/src/main/java/org/watertemplate/example/mappedobject/Main.java).